donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 ## Jekyll Complex Gallery

 This is a Gallery based on Isotope and LightGallery the same as my Simple Gallery, this Complex one uses a data yml file and 5 pre configured images for a figure srcset display.
-Alot of coding is require for this and my cat gallerys are the only ones built like this, but for the best mobile speed with responsiveness, this is the way to go.
+A lot of coding is require for this and my cat gallery's are the only ones built like this, but for the best mobile speed with responsiveness, this is the way to go.

 ### The _include file

 This include file at: [gallery-layout.html](https://raw.githubusercontent.com/donaldboulton/DWB/gh-pages/_includes/gallery-layout.html){:id="open-website" rel="nofollow"} builds a srcset out of Five preconfigured images.
-Sizes as example image-320.jpg or 320px wide, image-800.jpg or 800px wide, image-1200px or 1200px wide, and the origional image in your stock size twice once with its origional name and once with the extenshion to the file name as above image-lg.WHATEVER .png .jpg .gif...
+Sizes as example image-320.jpg or 320px wide, image-800.jpg or 800px wide, image-1200px or 1200px wide, and the original image in your stock size twice once with its original name and once with the extension to the file name as above image-lg.WHATEVER .png .jpg .gif...

 ### The _layout file

-The layout file at: [gallery.html](https://github.com/donaldboulton/DWB/blob/gh-pages/_layouts/gallery.html`){:id="open-website" rel="nofollow"} for the Complex Gallery simular to the simple gallery with a added class on the div as class="gallery".
+The layout file at: [gallery.html](https://github.com/donaldboulton/DWB/blob/gh-pages/_layouts/gallery.html`){:id="open-website" rel="nofollow"} for the Complex Gallery similar to the simple gallery with a added class on the div as class="gallery".

 ```html
 ---